MicrosoftDocs/dynamics-365-customer-engagement/ce/includes/topic-urs-multi-resource-scheduling.md

 Scheduling resources using requriment groups takes the following steps:

-- Create a requirement group template
+1. Create a requirement group template
-- Create a new requirement group
+2. Create a new requirement group
-- Book the requirement with the scheduling assistant
+3. Book the requirement with the scheduling assistant
-- Use split view to see the scheduled requirement group on the schedule board

 ## 1. Create a requirement group template